pdf-raku/PDF-Class-raku/README.md

 #### `pdf-checker.p6`

-validates class and role mappings to the internal structure of a PDF.
+validates the internal structure of a PDF.

 #### `pdf-info.p6`